NEWSLETTER OF THE INTERNATIONAL STUDY GROUP

 Table of contents:

-This newsletter is the first to be distributed from the University of Granada.This has required to change the e-mail address alias for the list of members.
-Please be patient as we experiment with this new list.
-If there are any corrections or additions to the newsletter, please post them to the entire list of members by using the e-mail address alias: firstname.lastname@example.org
+If there are any corrections or additions to the newsletter, please post them to the entire list of members by using the email address alias: email@example.com.

 2. NEW MEMBERS